hafluz/energy_data/README.md

 # How Green is the Energy we use?
-🌎 Creating a dashboard for tracking global low-carbon energy consumption and its impact on carbon emissions.
+🌎 Creating a dashboard for tracking global low-carbon energy consumption and its impact on CO2 emissions.

 > #### Project Status: [Completed]